 Project description

-Green algae are photosynthetic organisms that can easily be cultivated on large scale.
-Some members have evolved as a valuable food source due to high content of essential fatty acids.
+Green algae are photosynthetic organisms that can easily be cultivated on a large scale.
+Some members have evolved as valuable food sources due to their high content of essential fatty acids.
 The development of biotechnological tools to modify these organisms is currently of great interest.
 In this project, we will engineer the surface of the green alga Chlamydomonas reinhardtii (C. reinhardtii) to transform the organism into a carrier for the specific delivery of active compounds.
 Already existing cell-surface engineering has found a broad range of applications.
 For human and animal health, cell-surface engineering is used for vaccine development, and more recently, for drug delivery.
 As enzymes can be immobilized on the surface, it has also found numerous applications within the food industry, energy production and others.
-Additionally, cell-surface engineering has aided basic research with unveiling the mechanism of cell wall formation.
+Additionally, cell-surface engineering has aided basic research by unveiling the mechanism of cell wall formation.
 The overall aim of the ‘Green Surfing’ project is to establish a platform for drug delivery application by transforming the alga C. reinhardtii with cell-surface engineering.
-We propose to modify the photosynthetic organism into a carrier of therapeutically active compounds by expressing specific anchor at its surface.
+We propose to modify the photosynthetic organism into a carrier of therapeutically active compounds by expressing specific anchors at its surface.
 We developed in the first year a new surface engineering strategy for C. reinhardtii.
-This method represents the first example of expression of designed anchor at the cell-wall of this complex organism.
-More specifically the objectives are to identify and characterize functional anchoring domains; to evaluate displayed proteins accessibility to external molecules and particles; to evaluate modified C. reinhardtii strains as a drug delivery system.
+This method represents the first example of the expression of a designed anchor at the cell wall of this complex organism.
+More specifically the objectives are to identify and characterize functional anchoring domains; to evaluate displayed proteins' accessibility to external molecules and particles; to evaluate modified C. reinhardtii strains as detoxification organisms.
+Finally, we are targeting detoxification of metal as a final application of our methodology.
+Our system showed promising results using contaminated soil samples.

 What is special about the project?